Country Report for Dominica

 The Children and Young Persons Act 1970 does not specifically mention corporal punishment as a way of dealing with juvenile offenders but refers to the Magistrate’s Code of Procedure Act 1961, which allows a magistrate to order the “private whipping” of a male child or young person (art.
 100).
 The Offences Against the Person Act 1873 also provides for “private whipping” (art.
 71).

-Under examination by the Committee on the Rights of the Child in 2004, the Government reported that Dominica was engaged in consultation on abolition of corporal punishment, but that this would be a long process and in the meantime imposition of corporal punishment was legally regulated.[12]
+Under examination by the Committee on the Rights of the Child in 2004, the Government reported that Dominica was engaged in consultation on abolition of corporal punishment, but that this would be a long process and in the meantime imposition of corporal punishment was legally regulated.[8]
 The Child Justice Bill drafted by the OECS in 2007 did not include corporal punishment among permitted sentences though it did not explicitly prohibit it.
-As at April 2014, the Bill was under discussion in the context of the OECS Juvenile Justice Reform Project, with a view to revising it before presentation to Parliament.[13]
-The Child Justice Bill was opened for comments in October 2018.
-The Bill prohibits corporal punishment of children as a sentence for a crime under draft article 69(1), though it does not repeal all of the above legislation: “A sentence of life imprisonment or any form of corporal punishment shall not be imposed on a child”.
-As of July 2019, the Bill was being finalised by the Cabinet before introduction to Parliament.[14]
-In March 2022, a consultation was held to review the Child Justice Bill (see “Home”).
+A 2018 version of the Child Justice Bill prohibited corporal punishment of children as a sentence for a crime under draft article 69(1), though it did not repeal all of the above legislation: “A sentence of life imprisonment or any form of corporal punishment shall not be imposed on a child”.
+As of July 2019, the Bill was being finalised by the Cabinet before introduction to Parliament.[9]
+As at March 2024, the Bill was still under discussion.[10]

 In 2019, the Government stated that while legislation allowed for judicial corporal punishment, “there had been no such sentence imposed on a child in the past 20 years” and Dominica “remained committed to updating its legislation related to the rights of children, to reflect current-day realities”.[11]